DavidHarrison/AP-Comp-Gov-Notes/Nigeria/Since 1999.md

 Nigeria Since 1999
 ==================

+-   PDP has been a clientilist party
+    -   based on old Northern ruling party

 I.  Obasanjo’s First Term (1999-2003)
     A.  Cabinet includes “big men” (mostly from North)
         1. Corrupt businessmen and politicians who brought down 1st colluded with Babangida and Abacha
-        2. No prosecution of these men possible
+        2. No prosecution of these men possible (too powerful)
-        3. Their presence in the Cabinet had little effect on policy
+        3. Their presence in the Cabinet had little effect on policy (mostly there to collect "rents")

     B.  Cabinet also includes Ngozi Okonjo-Iweala (World Bank economist) as Finance Minister